-Impact Assessment (September 2022: The school will evaluate the effectiveness of this policy in relation to the following key criteria:
+Impact Assessment: The school will evaluate the effectiveness of this policy in relation to the following key criteria:

-- An increased awareness of staff and governors on issues relating to disability. - Staff use resources which promote disability and undertake risk assessments with full regard to the requirements of the DDA and DES, with reasonable adjustments being taken to facilitate access for disabled pupils. - When reviewed and updated, the impact on disabled pupils is taken into consideration. - The school will evaluate the effectiveness of this policy by the careful monitoring of this action plan once a term in SLT - To agree this Accessibility Plan at a Full Governing Body meeting in the Autumn term 2022
+- An increased awareness of staff and governors on issues relating to disability. - Staff use resources which promote disability and undertake risk assessments with full regard to the requirements of the DDA and DES, with reasonable adjustments being taken to facilitate access for disabled pupils. - When reviewed and updated, the impact on disabled pupils is taken into consideration. - The school will evaluate the effectiveness of this policy by the careful monitoring of this action plan, when a new adult or child joins our school community that has require further adaptations. - This plan was agreed at a Full Governing Body meeting in the Autumn term 2022.